Cinnamon: Coumarin

-Due to the variable amount of coumarin in C. cassia, usually well over 1.0 mg of coumarin per g of cinnamon and sometimes up to 12 times that, C. cassia has a low safe-intake-level upper limit to adhere to the above TDI.
+Due to the variable amount of coumarin in C. cassia, usually well over 1 mg of coumarin per g of cinnamon and sometimes up to 12 times that, C. cassia has a low safe-intake-level upper limit to adhere to the above TDI.
 In contrast, C. verum has only trace amounts of coumarin.

+Lead adulteration

-In March 2024, the US Food and Drug Administration recommended a voluntary recall on six brands of cinnamon due to contamination with lead, after an investigation stemming from 500 reports of child lead poisoning across the US.
-The FDA determined that cinnamon was adulterated with lead chromate.
+In March 2024, the US Food and Drug Administration recommended a voluntary recall on six brands of cinnamon apple sauce due to extreme contamination with lead, after an investigation stemming from 500 reports of child lead poisoning across the US.
+The FDA determined that cinnamon (in apple sauce pouches manufactured by AUSTROFOOD S.A.S. with cinnamon from Negasmart, both of Ecuador) was adulterated with lead chromate.
+The two suppliers are now Red Listed to forestall future adulteration.